 - Nodding Off

 One of the main signs that someone is using too much Vicodin is nodding off.
-You may notice your loved one sleeping at weird times, too.
-This is because Vicodin is a depressant and will make the user feel sleepy.
+You may notice your loved one sleeping at inappropriate times, too, because Vicodin is a depressant and will make the user feel sleepy.
 It can even get to the point where they can’t properly get through their daily responsibilities.
-If you notice someone sleeping at inappropriate times, it’s best to let them sleep it off at the moment, but you will want to have a conversation about the situation.

 Vicodin and Alcohol